michealpwalls/Portfolio-Webpage/README.md

-portfolio-webpage-mobile
+portfolio
 ========================

- This repository holds my Portfolio-Webpage, augmented to target Mobile devices using JQuery Mobile.
+ This repository holds my Portfolio, an online (Web accessible) Portfolio.

- Portfolio-Webpage is my person Portfolio.
-It uses modern HTML5 markup and CSS3 styling.
- The design is Responsive, adapting to many different screen sizes.

- In addition to the Responsive design, the Portfolio-Webpage is fully Mobile-Aware with a targetted mobile App (mobile.html)
+ Using modern HTML5, CSS3 styling, JQuery, JQuery Mobile and PHP5 the design is Responsive, adapting to many different screen sizes.
+In addition to the Responsive design, the Portfolio is fully Mobile-Aware with a targetted mobile App (mobile.html)

- The Desktop website now uses the Open Source detectmobilebrowsers.js library to detect mobile browsers and redirect users to the Mobile app.
+ The Desktop website uses the Open Source detectmobilebrowsers.js library to detect mobile browsers and redirect users to the Mobile app.

- A nomobile override was added to the Desktop website (index.html?nomobile=true) to fascilitate switching from Desktop to Mobile easily.
+ A nomobile override exists for the Desktop website (index.html?nomobile=true) to fascilitate switching from Desktop to Mobile easily.

- The Desktop website uses an older version of JQuery, with an aim of keeping it fully compatible with IE.

 My Libraries